Nynros/InternetSecurity/README.txt

-Use common WLAN-Router like TP Link BE9300 Tri-Band Wi-Fi 7 Router Use common WLAN-Extender TP Link BE19000 Tri-Band Wi-Fi 7 Range Extender Use common Network-Switches like TP Link TL-SG108PE Change the default password on your WLAN-Router/-Extender and store in in a Password Manager Change the DNS server on your WLAN-Router to Quad9 (Primary DNS 9.9.9.9 / Secondary DNS 149.112.112.112), it's privacy focused and blocks stinky stuff (https://www.quad9.net/)
+Use common WLAN-Router like TP Link BE9300 Tri-Band Wi-Fi 7 Router Use common WLAN-Extender TP Link BE19000 Tri-Band Wi-Fi 7 Range Extender Use common Network-Switches like TP Link TL-SG108PE Change the default password on your WLAN-Router/-Extender (20 digits) and store in a safe place (Password Manager) Change the DNS server on your WLAN-Router to Quad9 (Primary DNS 9.9.9.9 / Secondary DNS 149.112.112.112), it's privacy focused and blocks stinky stuff (https://www.quad9.net/)
-Enable WPA3 Security (better than WPA2) or WPA2 Security (still good) on your WLAN-Router for your WLANs if possible Enable Two-factor authentication (2FA) on your WLAN-Router if possible Enable the Firewall on your WLAN-Router if possible Enable the Quality of Service (QoS) on your WLAN-Router if possible
+Enable WPA3 Security (WPA3 AES) or WPA2 Security (WPA3 AES) on your WLAN-Router for your WLANs if possible Enable Two-factor authentication (2FA) on your WLAN-Router if possible Enable the Firewall on your WLAN-Router if possible Enable the Quality of Service (QoS) on your WLAN-Router if possible